JakeFernandes98/projects/README.md

 # projects
 Calculator made in Java to learn how to use:
-  Java Swing
+  Java Swing,
-  Model-View-Controller Design Pattern
+  Model-View-Controller Design Pattern.